Matoy7/anchor-interview-task/README.md

 - the project is covered by:
     - unit tests (which cover most of the code and run as part of the mvn lifecycle.
-    - intergration tests (sprint mvc library) - tests the controller end point.
+    - intergration tests (sprint mvc library) - test the controller end point.

 ## Technologies Used